Skip to main content

 Disconnecting leak detection cable

-1. Place the handle evenly on the LACM and align screw holes.
+1. Place the module handle (L2AM heat sink bracket) evenly on the L2AM and align screw holes.

-2. Tighten the five screws in the installation sequence shown on the heat-sink label.
+2. Tighten the five screws.
 Ensure that the screws are secured in place.

-2. Carefully lift the LACM from the processor sockets by the handle.
-If the LACM cannot be fully lifted out of the socket, further loosen the Torx T20 nuts and try lifting the LACM again.
+2. Grasp the middle of the module handle (L2AM heat sink bracket) and one T20 screw fastening the radiator to carefully lift the L2AM from the processor sockets.
+If the L2AM cannot be fully lifted out of the socket, further loosen the Torx T20 nuts and try lifting the L2AM again.

-6. Place the LACM on the shipping tray.
+7. Place the L2AM on the shipping tray.

-8. Optionally, if you do not need to install a new LACM module, remove the radiator tray from the chassis.
+9. Optionally, if you do not need to install a new L2AM module, remove the radiator tray from the chassis.

 1. Remove the screw on the radiator tray.